turtl/www/views/pages/faq.md

 both keep your code private and at the same time claim you are secure.
 Security comes from years of prying eyes reviewing your work and trying to find ways to break it.
 Although Turtl has not yet been vetted in this way, one of our main goals is to gain the trust of the crypto-security community.
-Until that day, we will not brand ourselves as "secure."

 # Is there documentation?